-We are sorry to announce the death of Alison Norman, long-term member, Trustee and Secretary of the Servants of Christ the King.
+We are sorry to announce the death of Alison Norman, beloved long-term member, Trustee and Secretary of the Servants of Christ the King.
 Alison died at home on the morning of Sunday, 17 June.
-A memorial eucharist will be held at St Mary’s Church, 230 Bow Road, London E3 3AH on Sunday 1 July at 10:30am.
-The funeral will be on Friday 13 July at 11:00am at All Saints Church, West Farleigh, nr Maidstone, Kent ME15 0PD.
+A number of SCK members and former members were present at the funeral, which was held at All Saints Church, West Farleigh, nr Maidstone, Kent ME15 0PD on Friday 13 July.

 The Servants of Christ the King (SCK) began in 1943, inspired by the ideas of Roger Lloyd (1901-1966), Canon of Winchester.
 The movement has been described as a ‘fellowship of fellowships’, consisting of small local groups meeting for prayer, discussion and sometimes common action.
 Initially intended for Anglicans only, membership was extended to include other Christians from the 1960s onward.
 At one time there were hundreds of groups (known as ‘companies’) around the English-speaking world.